netreplica/graphite/README.md

 ### CONTAINERlab

-[Containerlab](https://containerlab.dev/) provides a CLI for orchestrating and managing container-based networking labs.
+[Containerlab](https://containerlab.dev/) is a open-source network emulation software that provides a CLI for orchestrating and managing container-based networking labs.
 It starts the containers, builds a virtual wiring between them to create lab topologies of users choice and manages labs lifecycle.

-Graphite support for Containerlab network emulation includes:
+Graphite support for Containerlab includes:

 * Visualization of live topologies, including dynamic information about network nodes – for example, management IP addresses.
 * Offline visualization of static topology YAML files.
 * WebSSH access to running Containerlab nodes from the topology visualization.
 * Launching Graphite as part of Containerlab topology by including it as a node in the topology YAML file.

-Launching Graphite as part of Containerlab topology

 The easiest way to use Graphite with Containerlab is to add the following code to a topology YAML file under the `nodes:` section.